aircmastercode/Benchmark-Article-Resources/README.md

 **Published article:** [The Hidden Tax of AI Database Access: Two MCP Servers, Two Models, 20 Benchmark Runs](https://medium.com/@tanushsinghal22082004/the-hidden-tax-of-ai-database-access-two-mcp-servers-two-models-20-benchmark-runs-a524169ac6a3)

-The Medium slug shortens the headline; the on-page title matches the italicized title above.
-Methodology, token accounting, versions (ORMCP v0.5.1, Postgres MCP v0.3.0), and results are in that article.

 These are the two prompt files used verbatim in the benchmark.
 Each contains the same four tasks, framed in a different vocabulary for the MCP server under test.

 ## Files